MaoZiming/papers/4-distributed-systems/41-communication.md

                 2. If $K = N +1$, first time seeing this message
                 3. If $K > N+1$, buffer this message so arrive in order

-### Security

-- **Cryptography** achieves protection by converting data’s original bit pattern into a different bit pattern, using an algorithm called cipher
-- **Symmetric key encryption** (ciphers): using a single secret key shared by all parties with rights to access the data
-    - Pros: simplicity, speedy
-    - Cons: key distribution problem (i.e. if someone intercepts the key during transmission, whole system compromise), doesn’t provide non-repudiation (i.e. the ability to prove that a sender is the true sender)
-- **Public-key encryption**: have two different keys for cryptography, one to encrypt and one to decrypt, with one keys kept secret and the other commonly made public
-    - Pros: solve the key distribution problem, secure key exchange
-    - Cons: speed, complexity
-- **Cryptographic hashes**: special category of hash function with important properties
-    - Computationally infeasible to find two inputs that will produce the same hash value
-    - Any change to input will result in unpredictable change to resulting hash value
-    - Computationally infeasible to infer any properties of the input based on the hash value
-    - Note: no key, no one should be able to obtain the original bit patterns from the hash
-    - Then, care about data integrity?
-        - Take crypto hash of the data, encrypt only that hash, send both the encrypted hash and unencrypted data to partner
-        - If opponent fiddles with the data in transit, decrypt the hash and repeating the hashing operation on data, find mismatch

 ## System Model

-For each of the three parts:

 ### Network
 1. Reliable: Assumes all messages will be successfully delivered.
 2. Fair-loss: Assumes messages may be lost but will eventually get through.
 3. Arbitrary: No assumptions about message delivery.
 ### Nodes
-1. Crash-stop: Nodes will stop and not recover.
+1. Crash: Nodes will stop and not recover.
+   1. Similar to fail-stop.
+However, in a fail-stop scenario, the node intentionally halts its execution due to a detected error or by following a protocol for shutting down.
 2. Crash-recovery: Nodes can recover after a crash.
 3. Byzantine: Nodes can act arbitrarily, including maliciously.
 - **Timing:** synchronous, partially synchronous, or asynchronous
     - Synchronous: message latency no greater than a known upper bound
     - Partial synchronous: async for some finite (but unknown) period of time, sync otherwise
+      - Since the algorithm relies on predictable communication to detect and replace faulty primaries, intermittent synchrony (as in the case with partial synchrony) can lead to prolonged periods of inactivity or stalled consensus.
+    - > In one version of partial synchrony, fixed bounds Δ and Φ exist, but they are not known a priori.
+The problem is to design protocols that work correctly in the partially synchronous system regardless of the actual values of the bounds Δ and Φ. In another version of partial synchrony, the bounds are known, but are only guaranteed to hold starting at some unknown time T, and protocols must be designed to work correctly regardless of when time T occurs.
+    - Eventual synchrony: Starts asynchronous but eventually becomes and **remains** synchronous.
     - Async: messages can be delayed arbitrarily, nodes can pause execution arbitrarily, no timing guarantees at all
+  - Paxos and Raft assumes partially synchronous networks.
+PBFT assumes eventual synchrony for liveness, and asynchrony for safety.

 - **Happens before relation**
     - An event is something happening at one node (sending, or receiving message, or local execution step)
     - We says event $a$ happens before event $b$ (written $a \rightarrow b$) iff
         - $a$ and $b$ occurred at the same node, and $a$ occurred before $b$ in that node’s local execution order
-        - Or event $a$  is sending some message $m$, ad event $b$ is receiving that same mesage $m$ (assuming sent messages are unique)
+        - Or event $a$ is sending some message $m$, and event $b$ is receiving that same mesage $m$ (assuming sent messages are unique)
         - There exists some event $c$ such that $a \rightarrow c$ and $c \rightarrow b$
         - Partial order: it is possible that $a \rightarrow b$ nor $b \rightarrow a$, in that case $a$ and $b$ are concurrent (i.e. $a || b)$
 - **Causality**